-Launched in March 2025, DJ With Apple Music arrived with a simple pitch: "Build and mix your sets directly from Apple Music's library of over 100 million songs."
-The idea is straightforward: Your Apple Music songs are no longer limited to personal listening; they can now be used in real-time DJ workflows.
-And it's not Apple's first step into DJing.
-Apple introduced DJ Mixes back in 2022, but this is the major integration DJs have been waiting for.
+Launched in March 2025, DJ With Apple Music introduced a simple idea: "Build and mix your sets directly from Apple Music's library of over 100 million songs."
+In other words, Apple Music is no longer limited to personal listening; it can now become part of a real-time DJ workflow.

 Build the Beat in Real Time